This can be an exciting time for the two of you if you've just set a date for your wedding and want to get married in Lebanon!

 - A Sunni or Shia Muslim man can marry a Christian or Jewish woman without her having to convert herself, but a Muslim woman cannot marry a Christian or a Jew.

-- Catholic men can get permission to marry a Muslim woman and the couple receives the blessing at the sacristy, but the spouse must not try to turn her husband away from Catholicism, and the children must be baptized and raised as Catholics (children are always given, by law, the father's religion -- but I know of people who asked otherwise).
+- Catholic men can get permission to marry a Muslim woman and the couple receives the blessing at the sacristy, but the spouse must not try to turn her husband away from Catholicism, and the children must be baptized and raised as Catholics (children are always given, by law, the father's religion).

 - The Orthodox church doesn't allow wedding with Muslims unless they convert.